<<stupid, unwise person>>

 Foolishness takes many forms.
 Salvation through Christ seems foolishness to those who are perishing because they don’t understand their predicament nor comprehend the simplicity of the solution with those who think they are wise often miss it (1 Cor 1:18-27, 2:14).
 It is self-evident that those who want to get rich fall into many foolish desires that bring about their destruction (1 Tim 6:9).
 Paul also acknowledged “At one time we too were foolish, disobedient, deceived and enslaved by all kinds of passions and pleasures” and advised Titus to “Avoid foolish controversies…because these are unprofitable and useless” (Tit 3:3,9).
 However, there is a vast difference between asking questions to gain understanding and foolish, arrogant talk.

 What foolish traits do I need to correct in my life?

-his house on the sand (Mt 7:26,27).
+man who built his house on the sand (Mt 7:26,27).
 Similarly, in the parable of the ten virgins, those who were not prepared by planning in advance are called foolish while the rich fool was only interested in and concerned about his own affairs but to his detriment (Mt 25:1-13; Lk 12:13-21).